koii-network/docs/run-a-node/task-nodes/Running-IPFS-task.md

     Include the `Task` in your environment configuration with your IPFS Task ID, and comma seperated each tasks:

     ```sh
-    TASKS=E2yxYLgVmPDNXxiKsdNZsDV5vnNZDwWSssKFbn24tMu2,<any other tasks they were running before>
+    TASKS=E2yxYLgVmPDNXxiKsdNZsDV5vnNZDwWSssKFbn24tMu2,<any other tasks you were running before>

     ```